 I got Molly in 1996 or so from a breeder.
 Australian Shepards, as with other working dogs, like to have a job.
 This is fine if its a job that works for both of you.
 I earlier had a dog

-ce with kids.
+The best thing about Molly was her patience with kids.
 When families visit the farm, some of the children are scared of dogs but Molly would move really slow and the kids could pet her without a lot of jumping around.
 Molly loved it when people came to the farm and potluck meals were a chance to mooch off of everyone.
 I remember watching her take a hamburger from the hand of a disbelieving but immobile 3 year old.
 She just slowly and gently stole it.
 It was so funny to watch, I just couldn't intervene.

 One of her favorite rituals was putting the horses out to pasture.
 Alf, my easy going gelding always is the last to leave the barn.
 He didn't seem